shakirul-sust/Forest-fire-prediction/README.md

 ## Dependencies

-This project uses several Python libraries, including:
+For this project the following Python libraries are employed:

 - `pandas`
 - `numpy`
 - `matplotlib`
-- `seaborn`
-- `scikit-learn`
-- `joblib`

-All dependencies are listed in `requirements.txt`.
+The library dependencies, including seaborn, scikit-learn, and joblib, are stated in requirements.txt

 ## Model Training

-- The dataset is split into training and testing sets.
+- Data is separated into training and testing parts, which are then used for building and testing the model successively.
-- Missing values are handled using `SimpleImputer`.
+- Missing values are imputed using a `SimpleImputer`.
-- Data is scaled using `StandardScaler`.
+- The data is standardized using the `StandardScaler`.
-- Three models are trained:
+- Three models are trained.
+These models are:
   - **Linear Regression**
   - **Decision Tree Regression**
   - **Random Forest Regression**
-- Models are evaluated based on **Root Mean Squared Error (RMSE)**.
+- The model evaluation takes into account the **Root Mean Squared Error (RMSE)**.

 ## Saving Models